The Family International

-The Family International (TFI) is a Christian New Religious Movement founded in Huntington Beach, California, USA, in 1968 by David Berg that has been criticized as an authoritarian cult.
-Originally named Teens for Christ, it has gone under a number of different names.
-It gained notoriety as The Children of God (COG).
-It was later renamed and reorganized as The Family of Love (1978–1981), which was eventually shortened to The Family.
-As of 2004, it has gone by The Family International.
+The Family International (TFI) is an American new religious movement founded in 1968 by David Brandt Berg.
+The group has gone under a number of different names since its inception, including Teens for Christ, The Children of God (COG), The Family of Love, or simply The Family.

-Former members have accused the group of child sexual abuse, physical abuse, exploitation, the targeting of vulnerable people, and creating lasting trauma among children raised in the group.
+A British court case found the group was an authoritarian cult which engaged in the systematic physical and sexual abuse of children, resulting in lasting trauma among survivors.
+The group has also been accused of targeting vulnerable people.

 Overview

-According to the Canadian Broadcasting Corporation, "at its height" the Family movement had "tens of thousands of members, including River and Joaquin Phoenix, Rose McGowan and Jeremy Spencer".
+According to the Canadian Broadcasting Corporation, "at its height" the Family movement had "tens of thousands of members, including River and Joaquin Phoenix, Rose McGowan, and Jeremy Spencer".

-TFI initially spread a message of salvation, apocalypticism, spiritual "revolution and happiness" and distrust of the outside world, which the members called The System.
-Like some other fundamentalist groups, it "foretold the coming of a dictator called the anti-Christ, the rise of a brutal One World Government and its eventual overthrow by Jesus Christ, in the Second Coming".
+TFI initially spread a message of salvation, apocalypticism, spiritual "revolution and happiness", and distrust of the outside world, which the members called The System.
+Like some other evangelical Christian groups, it "foretold the coming of a dictator called the anti-Christ, the rise of a brutal One World Government, and its eventual overthrow by Jesus Christ, in the Second Coming".

-In 1976, it began a method of evangelism called Flirty Fishing that used sex to "show God's love and mercy" and win converts, resulting in controversy.
-TFI's founder and prophetic leader, David Berg (who was first called "Moses David" in the Texas press, and was also referred to "Father David" by members), gave himself the titles of "King", "The Last Endtime Prophet", "Moses", and "David".
+In 1976, TFI began a method of evangelism called Flirty Fishing that used sex to "show God's love and mercy" and win converts, resulting in controversy.
+TFI's founder and prophetic leader, David Berg—who adopted the name "Moses David" while in the Laurentides in Canada, and was also referred to "Father David" by members—gave himself the titles of "King", "The Last Endtime Prophet", "Moses", and "David".

 Berg communicated with his followers via "Mo Letters"—letters of instruction and counsel on myriad spiritual and practical subjects—until his death in late 1994.
 After his death, his widow Karen Zerby became the leader of TFI, taking the titles of "Queen" and "Prophetess".
 Zerby married Steve Kelly (also known as Peter Amsterdam), an assistant of Berg's whom Berg had handpicked as her "consort".
 Kelly took the title of "King Peter" and became the face of TFI, speaking in public more often than either Berg or Zerby.
-There have been multiple allegations of child sexual abuse made by past members.
+There have been multiple allegations of child sexual abuse made by past members, including against Zerby.

-Berg preached a combination of traditional Christian evangelism, with elements popular with the Counterculture of the 1960s.
+Berg preached a combination of traditional Christian evangelism, with elements popular with the counterculture of the 1960s.
 There was much "end-of-the-world imagery" found in the Book of Revelation of the New Testament, preaching of impending doom for America and the ineffectiveness of established churches.
-Berg "urged a return to the early Christian community described in the Bible's Book of Acts, in which believers lived together and shared all", resembling communal living of late 1960s hippies.
+Berg "urged a return to the early Christian community described in the Bible's Book of Acts, in which believers lived together and shared all," resembling the communal living of late 1960s hippies.